AFP Eastern Mindanao Command

 The Eastern Mindanao Command (abbrv. as EASTMINCOM) is the Armed Forces of the Philippines' unified command in charge of the Davao, Soccsksargen, and Caraga regions.
-It is responsible for the defense of these areas against external aggresion, as well as combating terrorism and insurgency.
+It is responsible for the defense of these areas against external aggression, as well as combating terrorism and insurgency.
 It is also one of the government organizations advocating the "Culture of Peace" in Mindanao.

 Organization

 The following are the units that are under the Eastern Mindanao Command.